lookit/lookit-docs/docs/source/researchers-manage-studies.rst

 ===================
 Creating a study
 ===================
-To create a study, click the green "Create Study" button on the study list page or navigate to /exp/studies/create/.
+To create a study, click the "Create Study" button on the `Study list page`_ or go directly to the `Create study page`_.
 You'll need to provide values for the fields as described in `Setting study fields`_.

 .. image:: _static/img/create_study.png
     :alt: Creating a study